ACY222/AUT-AP-homework/notes/modifiers.md

 ## `inline`

 The `inline` keyword is a hint to the compiler, primarily used to request that a function call be replaced directly with the function's body.
-It'm mainly about optimizing performance by reducing the overhead of a function call
+It's mainly about optimizing performance by reducing the overhead of a function call